dotnet/runtime/docs/design/specs/runtime-async.md

 Each of the above methods will have semantics analogous to the current AsyncTaskMethodBuilder.AwaitOnCompleted/AwaitUnsafeOnCompleted methods.
 After calling this method, in can be presumed that the task has completed.

 Async methods have the following restrictions:
-* Usage of the `localloc` and instruction is forbidden
+* Usage of the `localloc` instruction is forbidden
-* The `lodloca` and `ldarga` instructions are redefined to return managed pointers instead of pointers.
+* The `ldloca` and `ldarga` instructions are redefined to return managed pointers instead of pointers.
 * Pinning locals may not be created
 * The `tail` prefix is forbidden